 Our IB PYP inspires learners in becoming active, caring, lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
 We focus on holistic development as an inquirer, both within and beyond the classroom.
 We involve students’ in developing academic, social and emotional well-being, and strengthening international-mindedness and personal values as exemplified in the IB Learner Profile.

 The Primary Years Programme

-The IB PYP provides us a curriculum framework of essential elements — the knowledge, concepts, skills, attitudes, and action that young learners (ages 3-11) need to equip them for successful lives, both now and in the future.
+The IB PYP provides us a curriculum framework of essential elements — the knowledge, concepts, skills, attitudes, and action that young learners (aged 4.5 – 11 years) need to equip them for successful lives, both now and in the future.
 We work with these five elements to construct a rigorous and challenging primary curriculum that is engaging, relevant, and significant.
 The IB PYP curriculum at ISOCS follows a year by year Programme of Inquiry.

 Our IB PYP curriculum is: